What do I do first?

 Once the Coroner informs you that your loved one can now be taken to the funeral directors of your choice, contact Jennifer Ashe & Son Funeral Directors and we can arrange for your loved one to brought into our care.

-My loved one has died away from home
+My loved one has died

 When someone dies away from home, whether it be in the UK or overseas, contact Jennifer Ashe & Son Funeral Directors and we can make all the necessary arrangements.